qsheltier/sactilgis/README.md

 A merge defines a point where two branches are joined.
 This information cannot reliably be pulled from Subversion’s `svn:mergeinfo` property, because the property can be set on nested branches somewhere, or the mergeinfo property only contains a handful of commits from the merged branch.
 Git cannot handle selective merges like that, so here *you* have to decide if a commit in Subversion should be treated like a merge in Git, i.e. unifying two lines of development.

+Merges defined here will be shown as merges in Git but there will be no actual merging performed at any time.
+The contents of the repository at the resulting commit will be exactly like the content of the Subversion repository at the given revision; the commit in Git, however, will have two parents.

+The commit that will be chosen as the second parent of the commit is the latest revision that belongs to the specified branch.

 revision
 : The revision at which the branch should be recorded.